 Modern DJing requires an understanding of song structure, EQ and beat matching, plus familiarity with various types of hardware and software to ensure you have full control of your music in your set.
 Here we’ll cover each of these topics, plus a look at how to go about getting gigs.

 Delivered by resident Melbourne DJ, Leroy Amphlett, in an intimate setting of only 1-4 students, SOS DJ sets out to simplify the process of DJing and ensure you're capable behind the decks no matter what the set-up.
-In doing so we use a combination of Pioneer hardware and software to best represent the set up most used by club DJs.
+In doing so we use a combination of 2 Technics SL1200s, 2 Pioneer CDJ 2000s, A Pioneer DJM900 mIxer and an Allen and Heath XONE92 DJ mixer.
+We also use a combination of software including Pioneer Rekordbox, to best represent the set up most used by club DJs.

 The course is suitable for beginners and/or those wanting to learn the fundamentals of DJing.
 This course is the perfect place to start if you're new to DJing, but depending on the experience of our students we can also cover more advanced techniques of hardware and software.
 Please contact the school if you have any specific needs or requirements.